 Affordabike.
-This shop sells and rents bikes.
-Rentals are a mere $20 for a 24-hour day ($45 a week), which includes a helmet, lock, and basket.
-Conveniently located in the Upper King area, it is also open on Sunday from noon to 5—the best day for riding in downtown Charleston and/or across the Ravenel Bridge.
-534 King St., Upper King, Charleston, SC, 29403.
+The name says it all: bike rentals at this shop start at a mere $20 for 24 hours, and that includes a helmet, lock, and basket.
+Conveniently located in the Upper King area, it's open on Sunday—the best day for riding around downtown Charleston or across the Ravenel Bridge.
+563 King St., Upper King, Charleston, SC, 29403.
 843/789–3281. www.affordabike.com.

 Charleston Bicycle Tours.
-Local tour guides will show you the quiet streets and hidden secrets of Charleston, its historic homes and gardens on the multiday Charleston Bicycle Tours.
-Groups ride past plantations as well as over the Ravenel Bridge; they explore the islands, and quaint surrounding towns.
-Tours include quality bikes, four- and five-star hotel accommodations, and dining in the area's best restaurants.
-There's a van shuttle and support with a licensed guide and mechanic.
-Custom biking, kayaking, or walking tours can be arranged.
-Prices range from $995 for a two-day trip to $2,495 for a six-day tour to Savannah.
+You'll see the quiet streets and hidden secrets of Charleston when you take a multiday tour with Charleston Bicycle Tours.
+You'll ride past plantations as well as over the Ravenel Bridge, exploring the nearby islands and quaint surrounding towns.
+Tours include bikes, accommodations, and dining in the area's best restaurants.
+There's a van shuttle, licensed guide, and even a mechanic.
+Prices range from $1,295 for a three-day trip visiting the area's plantations to $2,790 for a six-day tour to Savannah.
 1321 Bellview Dr., Mount Pleasant, Charleston, SC, 29464.
 843/881–9878. charlestonbicycletours.com.

 Island Bike and Surf Shop.
-Rent island cruisers (beach bikes) for a very moderate weekly rate of $34.95, or check out tandem bikes, bicycles built for two, hybrids, mountain bikes, Burley trailers, cargo trailers, adult tricycles with large baskets, joggers' children's strollers, baby strollers, and more.
-The shop will even deliver to Kiawah and Seabrook Islands.
-If you just want a bike for a day or two ($20 per day), you have to pick it up and return it.
-Kayak rental costs $40 for a double kayak and $30 for an individual.
+Rent beach bikes for a very moderate weekly rates, or check out hybrids, mountain bikes, bicycles built for two, and a wide range of equipment for everyone in the family.
+The shop will even deliver to Kiawah and Seabrook islands.
 3665 Bohicket Rd., Johns Island, SC, 29455.
 843/768–1158 or 800/323–0579. www.islandbikeandsurf.com.

 Kayak through isolated marsh rivers and estuaries to outlying islands, or explore Cape Romain National Wildlife Refuge.
 Rates vary depending on location and whether you take a guided tour.
 Typically you can expect to pay $40 a person in a single or double kayak for a two-hour guided tour.
 Rentals can be $20 a person per hour.
 Weekly rentals are about $150.
 The resort islands, especially Kiawah and Wild Dunes, tend to be higher.